 9.00 Early Morning Services:

-Our 9.00 am early morning services are held at a number of locations throughout the parish, however there is always a service at St. Marks Staplefield.
-Services have a more traditional tone than our 10.30 services with hymns led by an organ / piano and choir during Choral Matins.
+Our 9.00 am services are largely held at St. Marks Staplefield.
+These services have a more traditional tone than our 10.30 services with hymns led by an organ / piano (and choir during Choral Matins).
 At present there is no dedicated children’s work during any of these services with those activities held instead during our main 10.30 celebrations.

 Holy Communion & Holy Communion 1662

-The Holy Communion service uses modern language with hymns led by the organ whilst the 1662 version uses traditional language (thee, thou, etc) and takes place without hymns.
+The Holy Communion service at St Mary’s uses modern language with hymns led by the organ and songs led by a band.

 A formal service in traditional language with hymns led by the organ and church choir.